Raiders First for a Reason!

 |0

-This work, Raiders First for a Reason!
-[Image 4 of 4], by SPC William Griffen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Raiders First for a Reason!, by SPC William Griffen and SGT Daniel Guerrero, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT